-The original specification for training providers was developed in partnership between Harley Academy and IQ (Industry Qualifications).
-The specification was then approved by Ofqual and has subsequently been adopted and modified by various other aesthetics training providers.
+Originally developed by Harley Academy and MATA Courses.
+The Level 7 specification was then approved by Ofqual and has subsequently been adopted and modified by various other aesthetics training providers.

 What should you look for in a Level 7 aesthetics course?